 Voucher Programs Harm Community Cohesion

 Voucher programs lead to the fragmentation of communities by pulling students out of local public schools and dispersing them across various private ones.
 Studies have shown that voucher programs increase segregation.
 This is logical, as school voucher programs were created in the 1950s as a way for white parents to resist school integration efforts.
 Today, public schools serve as community hubs where children from diverse backgrounds come together, promoting social cohesion and understanding.
-Voucher programs exacerbate socioeconomic divides by enabling affluent families, who are often white, to leave public schools -- thereby deepening social and economic divisions within communities.
+Voucher programs exacerbate socioeconomic divides by further enabling affluent families, who are often white, to leave public schools -- thereby deepening social and economic divisions within communities.
 By encouraging the separation of students into various private institutions, vouchers fragment communities and reduce the social benefits of a shared educational experience.

 Conclusion